-- All versions of WikiStart will be viewable by everybody (including anonymous) - PrivatePage will be viewable only by john - other pages will be viewable only by john and jack mod\authz\svn-like permission policy
+- All versions of WikiStart will be viewable by everybody (including anonymous) - PrivatePage will be viewable only by john - other pages will be viewable only by john and jack mod_authz_svn-like permission policy

-At the time of this writing, the old fine grained permissions system from Trac 0.10 and before used for restricting access to the repository has not yet been converted to a permission policy component, but from the user point of view, this makes little if no differences.
+At the time of this writing, the old fine grained permissions system from Trac 0.10 and before used for restricting access to the repository has not yet been converted to a permission policy component, but from the user point of view, this makes little if no difference.

-That kind of fine-grained permission control needs a definition file, which is the one used by Subversion's mod\authz\svn.
-More information about this file format and about its usage in Subversion is available in the ?Subversion Book (Per-Directory Access Control).
+That kind of fine-grained permission control needs a definition file, which is the one used by Subversion's mod_authz_svn.
+More information about this file format and about its usage in Subversion is available in the ?Path-Based Authorization section in the Server Configuration chapter of the svn book.